 Candidates who are not admitted to Advanced Standing usually can be automatically considered for the Regular 60-credit program.
-Additionally at least 1 year of previous full-time paid social work-related experience is recommended.
+Additionally, in order for students to fully engage in the curriculum, at least 1 year of previous full-time paid social work-related experience is recommended.

 Regular (60 Credit Hour) Program Eligibility Criteria: